 America community, and whether or not the individual secures outside funding on

 their own or one of our funders is interested in supporting their work.

-Stipends generally fall into the following levels: $15k, $30k, $60k, $90k.
-Most in our last class were funded at the $30k level, but the mix of stipends offered each class varies widely depending on the type of applicants we take on and the funding we get for that year.
-Most Fellows are not offered a benefits package as part of their fellowship, but again is subject to case-by-case consideration.
+Stipends generally fall into the following levels: $15k-$30k.
+The mix of stipends offered each class varies widely depending on the type of applicants we take on and the funding we get for that year.
+Most Fellows are not offered a benefits package as part of their fellowship since they are note salaried employees, but again is subject to case-by-case consideration.